adbar/simplemma/training/README.rst

   test treebank for the language (cross-treebank is automatic).

 ``ud_conllu.py`` holds the shared UD conventions (the dataset-name → language map and the gold-token iteration rule) these tools read with.

+``dictionary_pickler.py`` composes the layers itself when building a
-Finally, ``dictionary_pickler.py --frontcode`` writes the smaller front-coded byte-stream format instead of a pickle; simplemma reads both, so existing ``.plzma`` files keep working.
+dictionary: a reviewed ``training/overrides/<code>.tsv`` always wins, the base wordlist comes next, and an optional ``training/fill/<code>.tsv`` (git-ignored, ``wikidata_lexemes.py`` output) only fills gaps, never overriding.
+Keys are NFC-normalized at build time, matching runtime lookups.
+Passing ``--frontcode`` writes the smaller front-coded byte-stream format instead of a pickle; simplemma reads both, so existing ``.plzma`` files keep working.